Shu Lea Cheang: Recent works

 Cheang wrote and directed the 2017 science fiction film Fluidø.

 In 2019, Cheang was commissioned by Performa for the Performa 19 biennial.
 She created her work SLEEP1237 (2019) which was presented as a special program for the Taiwanese Pavilion.

 In 2021, she was one of the participants in John Greyson's experimental short documentary film International Dawn Chorus Day.

-Cheang directed the film UKI in 2023, a piece presenting a digital collage of game software-generated animation combined with live-action film and visual effects.
-UKI is presented as a sequel to I.K.U., Cheang's 2000 cyberpunk feature.
+Cheang directed the film UKI in 2023, a digital collage of game software-generated animation combined with live-action film and visual effects.
+A sequel to Cheang's 2000 cyberpunk feature I.K.U., the film premiered at the Museum of Modern Art (MoMA) in New York and was commissioned for a solo exhibition at the LAS Art Foundation in Berlin.
+The production featured sound design and voice acting by Sky Deep.